Register a birth

 If you live in Kent or Bexley

-You can book an appointment using our online booking service or call:
+You can book an appointment to visit one of our registration offices online or by telephone.

 - 03000 41 51 51 for Kent